Constant Contact Review: Build Your Brand With Email Marketing & More

 Here are some things that Constant Contact does very well:

-One of my favorite things about Constant Contact is that their tagging and segmentation systems are on point.
+One of my favorite things about CC is that their tagging and audience segmentation systems are on point.

 There are two ways to segment your list:

-- At the opt in level, you can offer differing lead magnets to figure out what your list is attracted to.
+- At the opt in level where you get contact details, you can offer differing lead magnets to figure out what your list is attracted to.
 This helps you know what your audience wants.

 - At the list level, you can see how your subscribers are behaving when they get your emails.
 This helps you know what your audience is doing.